Particle approximations of the score and observed information matrix for parameter estimation in state space models with linear computational cost: Parameter estimation

 \subsection{Autoregressive model}

-The efficiency of the various algorithms is compared in terms of the accuracy of the parameter estimates for the first order autoregressive plus noise model \eqref{eq:15}.
-A data set is simulated from the model with parameters $\theta^* = (\phi,\sigma,\tau)^\top = (0.9,0.7,1)^\top$.

-Firstly we consider batch estimation methods.
-We simulated data with 1,000 observations and estimated the score vector and observed information matrix using our $\mathcal{O}(N)$ algorithm, the fixed-lag smoother, and the $\mathcal{O}(N)$ and $\mathcal{O}(N^2)$ algorithms of Poyiadjis.
-The estimates of the score vector and observed information matrix were used within the Newton-Raphson gradient ascent algorithm \eqref{eq:35} to estimate the parameters $\theta$.
-The starting parameters for the Newton-Raphson method are $\theta_0 = (\phi,\sigma,\tau)^\top = (0.6,1,0.7)^\top$.
-The AR(1) plus noise model is a linear-Gaussian model.
-It therefore allows for a direct comparison of the algorithms against the Kalman filter, where the score vector and observed information matrix can be calculated analytically.
+We compare the accuracy and efficiency of estimating the parameters of the AR(1) model \eqref{eq:15} using the various algorithms given in Section \ref{sec:comp-appr} in both an offline and online setting.
+Starting with the batch case (offline), we simulated 1,000 observations from the model with parameters $\theta^* = (\phi,\sigma,\tau)^\top = (0.9,0.7,1)^\top$ and estimated the score vector and observed information matrix using our $\mathcal{O}(N)$ algorithm, the fixed-lag smoother, and the $\mathcal{O}(N)$ and $\mathcal{O}(N^2)$ algorithms of Poyiadjis.
+The estimates of the score vector and observed information matrix were used within the Newton-Raphson algorithm \eqref{eq:35} to estimate $\theta$.
+The starting parameters for the algorithm are $\theta_0 = (\phi,\sigma,\tau)^\top = (0.6,1,0.7)^\top$.
+The AR(1) model is linear-Gaussian, and therefore allows for a direct comparison against the Kalman filter, where the score and observed information matrix can be calculated analytically.

-Figure \ref{fig:ARpar_batch} gives the RMS error of the parameters estimated using the Newton-Raphson gradient ascent algorithm \eqref{eq:35} averaged over 20 Monte Carlo simulations.
+Figure \ref{fig:ARpar_batch} gives the RMS error of the parameters estimated using the Newton-Raphson algorithm \eqref{eq:35} averaged over 20 Monte Carlo simulations.
 Our algorithm, the fixed-lag smoother and the $\mathcal{O}(N)$ algorithm of Poyiadjis were implemented with 50,000 particles and the $\mathcal{O}(N^2)$ algorithm was implemented with 1,000 particles.
 For our algorithm we set $\lambda = 0.95$ and for the fixed-lag smoother $L=7$.
 In terms of computational cost, given the number of particles, our algorithm has more than a 10 fold computational time saving compared to the $\mathcal{O}(N^2)$ algorithm.
-Finally, the fixed-lag smoother was implemented in two ways, with and without the observed information matrix applied in the gradient ascent algorithm.
+The fixed-lag smoother was implemented with and without the observed information matrix applied in the gradient ascent algorithm.